Katie McGinty: Career

 After law school, McGinty clerked for a federal judge but did not ultimately take the bar exam or practice law.
 She won a Congressional Fellowship after crafting a strategy to bring technology jobs back to the United States and became a legislative assistant to Al Gore when he was serving as a U.S. Senator from Tennessee.
 In 1993, she became a deputy assistant to President Bill Clinton.
 She chaired the White House Council on Environmental Quality from 1995 to 1998.
 She moved to India in 1999 where she worked at the Tata Energy Research Institute, forging new partnerships between US and Indian clean energy companies to help address climate change, an effort that supported the negotiation of new environmental agreements between the US and India.

 In 2003 she was appointed as the secretary of Pennsylvania's Department of Environmental Protection, serving in Pennsylvania Governor Ed Rendell's administration for over five years.

 In the private sector, McGinty led a business cleaning up and redeveloping "brownfield properties" and developing renewable energy projects.
 As an Operating Partner with a private equity fund, she helped build successful growth strategies for mid-stage clean energy, water, and efficiency companies.
 She also started her own small company, and has been a Director on public and private company boards.
 Specifically, McGinty served as Chair of the Audit Committee of Iberdrola USA, as Chair of the Nuclear Subcommittee of the Board of NRGEnergy, and as member of the boards of Weston Solutions, ECORE International Inc., Thar Energy, and Proton Energy Systems.
 McGinty also served on the Advisory Boards of early stage companies including Petra Solar, AE Polysilicon, Plextronics and GridPoint.

 McGinty currently serves on the boards of the Energy Futures Initiative, the Committee of Seventy, and the American Sustainable Business Council.

-McGinty is the recipient of numerous awards and recognitions.
-She received Honorary Doctorates from Muhlenberg University, Dickinson College, and Clarion State University.
-She was named a Global Leader for Tomorrow at the World Economic Forum in Davos Switzerland.
-She was awarded the Ansel Adams Award by the Wilderness Society for Exceptional Commitment to Conservation.
-And she was named Woman of the Year by the Women's Council on Energy and the Environment.